EURALEX Constitution – Revised 2022

 Article 5.
 The Association shall refrain from engaging in any political activity.

-6.3 The right to vote and hold office shall be open to all Members.
+6.3 The right to vote and hold Office shall be open to all Members.

 Article 7.
-Personal Membership is available to individuals who are interested in lexicography and subscribe to the aims laid out in Articles 2 to 5 of this Constitution.
+Personal Membership is available to individuals who are interested in lexicography and subscribe to the Aims laid out in Articles 2 to 5 of this Constitution.

 Article 10.
-The Association has at its disposal a discretionary fund that will be used to promote the activities and reputation of the association.
-This fund will be managed by the board.
-See article 23.
+The Association has at its disposal a discretionary fund that will be used to promote the activities and reputation of the Association.
+This fund will be managed by the Board (see Article 23).

 Article 11.
 Supporting membership shall be granted to those who, although not engaged in a field directly related to lexicography, nonetheless wish to further their interest in the subject by supporting the activities of the Association.
-These members subscribe to the aims laid out in Articles 2 to 5 of this Constitution.
+These Members subscribe to the Aims laid out in Articles 2 to 5 of this Constitution.

-12.2.
-General Meetings of the Association shall be carried out according to the following rules, known in Britain as the Citrine Rules: Meetings should be quorate; proposals and nominations should be made and seconded by different individuals; points of order may be made at any stage of a discussion; in points of argument the ruling of the chair is final.
+12.2 General Meetings of the Association shall be carried out according to the following rules, known in Britain as the Citrine Rules: Meetings should be quorate; proposals and nominations should be made and seconded by different individuals; points of order may be made at any stage of a discussion; in points of argument the ruling of the chair is final.

-12.3.
-The General Meeting shall appoint up to two Auditors who are members of the association but not currently on the board to check the accounts for the current term of office.
+12.3 The General Meeting shall appoint up to two Auditors who are Members of the Association but not currently on the Board to check the accounts for the current term of Office.
 These auditors may give advice to the Secretary-Treasurer on principles for the bookkeeping, and at notice of at least one week they shall have access to the books and to all relevant vouchers.
-Their report shall be presented to the first subsequent ordinary General Meeting.
+Their Report shall be presented to the first subsequent ordinary General Meeting.

 Article 13.
-An Extraordinary General Meeting of the Association may be convoked by the Executive Board on its own authority, or by a petition signed by at least one third of the Membership, and it must be held within three months of the receipt by the Secretary-Treasurer of any such petition.
+An Extraordinary General Meeting of the Association may be convoked by the Board on its own authority, or by a petition signed by at least one third of the Membership, and it must be held within three months of the receipt by the Secretary-Treasurer of any such petition.
 An Extraordinary General Meeting shall not be quorate unless the number of votes which could be cast at it, either directly or by proxy, exceeds a figure which amounts to one tenth of the Membership.

 Article 14.
-The Association shall be governed by an Executive Board composed of up to nine elected members, including four principal Officers (President, Vice President, Secretary-Treasurer and Assistant Secretary-Treasurer), elected at each General Meeting from among its Members.
-At the end of his or her term of presidency, the President shall continue ex officio as a member of the Executive Board for a further two years.
-The Editor of the International Journal of Lexicography shall be an ex-officio member of the board.
-The organiser of the forthcoming congress will resign normal membership of the board and serve as an ex officio member.
-The The Executive Board shall have the power to convoke, at its discretion, Standing and Ad Hoc Committees and to invite Members of the Association to serve in various capacities, such as that of Membership Secretary, Minutes Secretary, Editor of the Association’s Newsletter and similar functions.
+The Association shall be governed by a Board composed of up to nine elected Members, including the four Principal Officers of the Executive Board (composed of the President, Vice-President, Secretary-Treasurer and Assistant Secretary-Treasurer), elected at each General Meeting from among its Members.
+At the end of his or her term of presidency, the President shall continue ex officio as a Member of the Board for a further two years.
+The Editor of the International Journal of Lexicography shall be an ex-officio Member of the Board.
+The organiser of the forthcoming congress will resign any normal membership of the Board and serve as an ex-officio Member.
+The Board shall have the power to convoke, at its discretion, Standing and Ad Hoc Committees and to invite Members of the Association to serve in various capacities, such as that of Membership Secretary, Minutes Secretary, Editor of the Association’s Newsletter and similar functions.

 Article 15.
-The President shall be elected by the Members at the General Meeting, shall serve for a term of two years, and shall not normally be eligible for immediate re election.
-The President shall convene and preside over the General Meeting and any Extraordinary General Meeting of the Association, and the meetings of the Executive Board.
+The President shall be elected by the Members at the General Meeting, shall normally serve for a term of two years, and shall not normally be eligible for immediate re-election.
+The President shall convene and preside over the General Meeting and any Extraordinary General Meeting of the Association, and the meetings of the Board.
 He or she shall sign all official acts, shall be the premier representative of the Association in public, and shall provide leadership within the Association.

 Article 17.
 The Secretary-Treasurer shall be elected by the Members at the General Meeting.
-He or she shall be responsible for the general administration of the Association, and for such records, documents and publications as the Executive Board considers appropriate.
+He or she shall be responsible for the general administration of the Association, and for such records, documents and publications as the Board considers appropriate.
 He or she shall manage the funds of the Association and shall keep regular accounts and present a Report, both retrospective and prospective, on the budget to the General Meeting.

 Article 18.
 The Assistant Secretary-Treasurer shall be elected by the Members at the General Meeting.
 He or she shall assist in performing the Secretary-Treasurer’s duties and shall deputise for the Secretary-Treasurer in the Secretary-Treasurer’s absence or indisposition.

 Article 24.
-The Executive Board, in carrying out the wishes of the General Meeting of Members, shall at all times strive to achieve the aims of the Association with maximum effect and minimum bureaucracy.
+The Board, in carrying out the wishes of the General Meeting of Members, shall at all times strive to achieve the Aims of the Association with maximum effect and minimum bureaucracy.
 Contacts with other bodies shall be sought without duplicating effort, the free and critical exchange of information shall be encouraged and the formation of regional, sectional and local branch groupings shall be promoted.